|

 that further analyses of men's responses require a sophisticated theory of discourse

 acknowledging the fragmented and contradictory nature of representation.
-A corpus of men's
+Two interpretative

 binary and positioned feminism along with feminists very differently as reasonable versus